composition

 Her music has been described and reviewed as “... hauntingly beautiful, creative, cohesive and compositionally advanced...”, “...engaging and evocative” and “seductive with a Spanish tinge, and a lot of grit”.

-Amanda has a Masters’ Degree in Composition with a thesis titled Music of Balance: The Circle in a Square.
-She has also undertaken private study and tuition in flamenco and tango music abroad.
+Amanda has a Masters’ Degree in Composition with a thesis and portfolio of works titled Music of Balance: The Circle in a Square.
 Her compositions explore a range of themes such as mandalas, mythologies, landscapes and dance forms.
 Her catalogue of scores includes many commissioned works for various ensembles and soloists.
-Amanda’s music has been performed in National and International Festivals, broadcast on radio, and recorded on CDs by other artists.
+She has also undertaken private study and tuition in flamenco and tango music abroad and her music has been performed in National and International Festivals, broadcast on radio, and recorded on CDs by other artists.

 SCORES